AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 `--json` outputs the `json` of the created mesh.

-`e` or `--env` allows you to provide an environment variables file.
+`-e` or `--env` allows you to provide an environment variables file.
 Refer to [developer tools](./developer-tools.md#environment-variables) for more information.

 `--secrets [FILE]` allows you to provide a separate YAML file that defines your [secrets](./secrets.md).